 *Recommended for Upper Elementary, Middle & High School.

-- Tickets are $10 per student for groups of 20 or more.
+- Tickets are $11 per student for groups of 20 people or more.
 One chaperone seat free of charge for every 10 student seats.
+Reduced price tickets for Title 1 schools available with certain restrictions.
+Please inquire.

-- For groups under 20 people, tickets are $13 per person.
+- For groups under 20 people, tickets are $14 per person.
+Inquire about school subscription plans to get $1 off per show ticket!

 Shows are at 10 AM with 12 Noon performances on selected afternoons.
 If you wish to book the entire house (230 seat minimum), with enough advanced notice, alternate show times can be considered.